CabinDAO/Passports/README.md

 In the ethos Web3, this project operates on permissionless contribution.
 Please read through this README to get setup and start contributing.
 If only after reading through this documentation that you are hitting roadblocks, feel free to DM @dvargas92495 on Discord.

+## Environments

+The setup below outlines how to connect to the local network.
+Passports are additionally deployed to the following networks:

+- Kovan
+- Ropsten

+You could access the app on staging at [https://passports-app.vercel.app](https://passports-app.vercel.app/).
+Everytime you open a pull request against the main repository, a branch specific environment is also deployed to test your live changes before merging with main.

 ## Setup

 The project is mostly located in the `/packages` directory.
 Within that directory, there are two packages that are under active development:

 1. `/app` - This hosts the source code for the user-facing web app
 1. `/contracts` - This hosts the smart contract source code for passports, published as an NPM package